PoonamKorade/BigDataProject/README.md

 https://amodernstory.com/2014/09/23/installing-hadoop-on-mac-osx-yosemite/

-3. once you have hadoop run the below commands to create InputFile folder hdfs dfs -mkdir InputFile hdfs dfs -put ~/Desktop/output/output.txt InputFile
+3. once you have hadoop run the below commands to create InputFile folder hdfs dfs -mkdir inputFile hdfs dfs -put ~/Desktop/output/output.txt inputFile

 4. After this you are ready to run the job.
 This is the command hadoop jar ~/Downloads/sort-map-reduce-master/mapreduce-sort-example/target/mapreduce-sort-example-0.0.1-SNAPSHOT-jar-with-dependencies.jar /inputFile /outputFile